Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Arrowsmith (1931), 108 minutes, D: John Ford

 An intelligent and faithful film adaptation of a Sinclair Lewis novel.
-A small-town, idealistic, young, and dedicated research doctor, Dr. Martin Arrowsmith (Ronald Colman) tries to remain true to his medical ethics - to help humankind rather than quickly have personal wealth.
-He leaves his practice to conduct research to help stop bubonic plague in the West Indies with a new serum.
-He suffers personal tribulations when his pure wife Leora (Helen Hayes) dies.
-Tempted by commercial interests and quick, big money offers, he nearly strays from his calling, but remains true to his idealism, although tempted by a vampish rich girl's love, Joyce Lanyon (Myrna Loy).
+A small-town, idealistic, young, and dedicated research doctor, Dr. Martin Arrowsmith (Ronald Colman) tried to remain true to his medical ethics - to help humankind rather than quickly have personal wealth.
+He left his practice to conduct research to help stop bubonic plague in the West Indies with a new serum.
+He suffered personal tribulations when his pure wife Leora (Helen Hayes) died.
+Tempted by commercial interests and quick, big money offers, he nearly strayed from his calling, but remained true to his idealism, although tempted by a vampish rich girl's love, Joyce Lanyon (Myrna Loy).

 Bad Girl (1931), 90 minutes, D: Frank Borzage

 Borzage's last film for Fox Studios, and based on Viña Delmar's eponymous, 1928 autobiographical bestseller - a tale of flapper promiscuity.
 A simple, slightly dated love story - a touching melodrama of the hardships and disillusionments of a young, lower-income New York couple, Eddie Collins (James Dunn) and shopgirl Dorothy or "Dot" (Sally Eilers), who must impulsively marry when she unexpectedly became pregnant after a pre-wedlock night together in his apartment.
 Eddie sacrificed his career dream of owning a radio shop to provide for his family - by entering a boxing match for the prize money.

 The Champ (1931), 85 minutes, D: King Vidor